ysj151215/vue-eva-input/README.md

 # Eva Input for Vue.js

-A beautiful input component based on Eva Design System and Vue.
+A beautiful input component based on Eva Design System and Vue 3.

+**If you are using Vue 2, please install v1.x instead.**

 ## Demo